atomvm/atomvm_rebar3_plugin/README.md

     erlang.beam [572]

 > Note.
 The `packbeam` tool can be created by running `make escript` in the `_build/default/plugins/packbeam` directory.

+You may use the `-p` option (or `--prune`) to prune uncessary beam files when creating AVM files.
+Pruning unecessary files can make your AVM files smaller, leading to faster development cycles and more free space on flash media.
+Pruning is not enabled by default.
+Note that if you use the prune option, your project (or at least one of its dependencies) _must_ have a `start/0` entrypoint.
+Otherwise, you should treat your project as a library, suitable for inclusion in a different AtomVM project.

 The `packbeam` target will use timestamps to determine whether a rebuild is necessary.
 However, timestamps may not be enough to trigger a rebuild, for example, if a dependency was added or removed.
 You can force a rebuild of AVM file by adding the `-f` flag (or `--force`), with no arguments.
 All AVM files, including AVM files for dependencies, will be rebuilt regardless of timestamps.